 How we respond

-If you're asked to re-submit the application, the 30 day period will be from when the resubmission is received.
+If you're asked to re-submit the application, the 30-day response period will start from when the resubmission is received.

 If your request involves personal or business information relating to a third party, we'll ask for their views on the release of that information.
 Your application my take longer than 30 days to process if this is required.